tdyer21/cse130-tests/asgn2/readme.md

 The script also needs your makefile to support the `all` and `spotless` target, which it should anyway for the assignment.

 Finally, from your asgn2 directory `cd test` and type `a2test`.
 You may need to do `chmod +x a2test` so that the script will be executable.

+The script will run and give outputs of failed tests.
+Failed tests also created fail logs in the test directory.
+It contains some notes about what the test is testing for, as well as the test output and expected output.
+These fail logs are deleted when the test is re run, so save them if you need them.